Garlic and Herb Roast Salmon

 The great thing about a meal like this, is that you can scale up and down depending on how many mouths there are to feed.
 You want around 150g / 5 oz. of salmon per person for a lighter meal.
 For a dinner party or special occasion, a whole side of salmon is an absolute showstopper.

-Looking for more quick and easy dinner ideas?
+more quick and easy dinner ideas

 Why not try my recipe for Salsa Verde Pork Tenderloin?
 Or how about Honey Ginger Chicken Stir Fry?
 Yum!